Bounded Model Checking for Hyperproperties: Descriptions of Case Studies

-Furthermore, in order to search for a witness of non-interference violation in bounded time, we also consider the {\em termination bound} introduced in Section~\ref{sec:boundedHyperLTL}.
+Assuming that thread scheduling is fair, the program satisfies non-interference, if for all executions, there exists another execution that starts from a different high-inputs (i.e., the values of {\em PIN} are not equal) and at termination point, they are in low-equivalent states (i.e., the values of {\em Result} are equal).
+Furthermore, in order to search for a witness of non-interference violation in bounded time, we also consider {\em halting} as introduced in Section~\ref{sec:boundedHyperLTL}.
 In this particular program, the execution terminates when the low-variable {\em MASK} contains value zero.
-The corresponding HyperLTL formula is as follows:
+The corresponding HyperLTL formula is:

-where atomic proposition $\terminate$ denotes the terminating state ({\em MASK} contains a zero bit) and by abuse of notation $\PIN_\pi$ (respectively, $\Result_\pi$) denotes the value of $\PIN$ (respectively, $\Result$) in trace $\pi$.
-The negated formula for BMC is then:
+where atomic proposition $\halt$ denotes the halting state ({\em MASK} contains a zero bit) and by abuse of notation $\PIN_\pi$ (respectively, $\Result_\pi$) denotes the value of $\PIN$ (respectively, $\Result$) in trace $\pi$.

-In this case study, \HyperQube returns SAT, indicating that there is a trace we can detect the difference of high-variable by observing low variable, that is, violating non-interference by 27 unrollings.
-Moreover, by taking terminating bound into consideration, further unrollings of transition relation will not affect the result of original model checking problem.